-In the next few sections and paragraphs, we’ll review the advantages and disadvantages of a sole proprietorship, how it can benefit your business, and how to determine if its the right business structure for you.
+We’ll review the advantages and disadvantages of a sole proprietorship, how it can benefit your business and how to determine if it’s the right business structure for you.

-What Are the Benefits of a Sole Proprietorship?
+What Are the Advantages of a Sole Proprietorship?

-Perhaps the greatest advantage of a sole proprietorship is how much authority you maintain over your business.
-While there are laws each business must abide by at a local, state and federal level, the amount of flexibility sole proprietors have is unparalleled in other business structures.
+What is the main advantage of a sole proprietorship?
+Perhaps it’s how much authority you maintain over your business.
+While you still have to abide by various local, state and federal laws, the amount of flexibility sole proprietors have is unparalleled in other business structures.

-For example, sole proprietors can have their business bank accounts in their own name, and they’re able to blend personal and business assets and funds in ways partnerships, LLCs or corporations are not legally allowed to do.
+For example, sole proprietors can have their business bank accounts in their name.
+And they’re able to blend personal and business assets and funds in ways partnerships, LLCs or corporations are not legally allowed to do.

-Since there is no profit-sharing, the amount of paperwork and documentation needed to set up a sole proprietorship is minimal.
-Compared to other business structures, the whole process is relatively simple.
+There’s no profit-sharing, so the amount of paperwork and documentation needed to set up a sole proprietorship is minimal, compared to other business structures.

-The registration process includes securing permits and licenses from your state and/or local government to legally operate your business.
+The registration process includes securing permits and licenses from your state and local government to legally operate your business.
 Depending on the laws and regulations for each municipality, the cost for these licenses can range anywhere from $50 to $400.
-Since sole proprietorships don’t generally have other registration requirements, the cost of establishing this type of business is more affordable for most entrepreneurs.
+Sole proprietorships generally don’t have other registration requirements, so affordability is one of the advantages of choosing a sole proprietorship as a form of business.

-One of the most attractive features of a sole proprietorship is that your business avoids paying taxes on profit (unlike a C Corporation, for example).
+One of the tax benefits of sole proprietorship is that your business avoids paying taxes on profit (unlike a C Corporation, for example).

 Because sole proprietorships are directly connected with their owners, business income is earned by and directly passed to the owner.
 As a result, sole proprietorship taxes are paid as part of your personal income taxes.

-Certain business organizations, like LLCs and corporations, are required to hold annual meetings and board meetings.
-These assemblies formally review business decisions, which are then approved by managers and directors of the company, respectively
+Certain business organizations, such as corporations, are required to hold annual meetings and board meetings.
+State law doesn’t require LLCs to hold meetings, but the business’s operating agreement might mandate it.
+These assemblies formally review business decisions, which are then approved by managers and directors of the company, respectively.

-LLCs and corporations are required to record formal minutes for annual and board meetings
+Corporations are required to record formal minutes for annual and board meetings.

-In corporations and LLCs, decisions on new members or managers are put through a formal review process and/or shareholder voting round before being approved
+In corporations, decisions on new members or managers are put through a formal review process and/or shareholder voting round before being approved.

 Because there is no legal separation between an owner and a sole proprietorship, you can deposit your business revenue and pay business bills directly through your personal bank account.